SabatinoMasala/filament-marketing-starter/README.md

 And you should be good to go.

+# Generating sitemaps

+This template uses https://github.com/spatie/laravel-sitemap to generate sitemaps, refer to the docs.

 # Projects using this template

 Feel free to send a PR to add your project to the list.